• Skip to primary navigation

 Ingredients

-This pumpkin gingerbread uses very simple ingredients and are readily available at most supermarkets.
+This pumpkin gingerbread uses very simple ingredients that are readily available at most supermarkets.
 This is what you'll need:

 Overhead photo of various bowls of ingredients from the recipe.

-Canned pumpkin purée - use the best quality purée you can get your hands on.
-I like Libby's as it has the most consistent quality.
+Canned pumpkin purรฉe - use the best quality purรฉe you can get your hands on.
+We like Libby's as it has the most consistent quality.
 You could also use homemade!

-Sweetness - I use light brown sugar to give a lovely caramel colour to the bread but it also helps with the texture of the bread.
-You'll also use maple syrup for it's lovely flavour.
+Sweetness - we use light brown sugar to give a lovely caramel colour to the bread but it also helps with the texture of the bread.
+You'll also use maple syrup for its lovely flavour.

-Molasses - the extra thick amber coloured molasses adds the classic colour and flavour that is commonly associated with gingerbread.
+Molasses - the extra thick dark brown coloured molasses adds the classic colour and flavour that is commonly associated with gingerbread.
 It gives a lovely tan colour to the bread.

 Substitutions/Customisations

-We all love to mix things up so here's some suggestions:
+We all love to mix things up so here's some suggestions for you to customise this pumpkin bread:

 Spices - Want to make this quicker?
 Use a tablespoon of pumpkin spice instead of measuring out the individual spices.
-Make your own batch of pumpkin spices from my pumpkin chocolate chip cookie recipe.
+Make your own batch of pumpkin spice from our pumpkin chocolate chip cookie recipe.

 Mix-ins - If you want to mix it up, throw in a handful of chopped nuts, such as pecans or walnuts, or maybe even chocolate chips if you want to make it extra indulgent.
 You might want to leave off the glaze if adding chocolate chips, but you do you!

-Molasses - I wouldn't recommend using blackstrap molasses as this would add too much bitterness to the pumpkin gingerbread.
+Molasses - we wouldn't recommend using blackstrap molasses as this would add too much bitterness to the pumpkin gingerbread.

 Muffins - you can easily split this mix between muffin cases and make individual muffins if you prefer.
 Although not tested, this recipe should make 12 muffins; bake for 20-25 minutes until a cake tester comes out clean.